Conditional Tracing¶

 The log can be formatted by x64dbg to log the current state of the program.
 See formatting on how to format the log string.
 If you are looking for logging the address and disassembly of all instructions traced you can use {p:cip} {i:cip}

-Trace record¶
+Trace coverage¶

 Notes¶